lloydroc/lloydroc.github.io/content/post/hardware/libgpiod-blink-led-rpi.md

 tags:
  - raspberry-pi
 date: "2021-05-03"
-title: Blinking and LED with libgpiod
+title: Blinking an LED with libgpiod
 math: true
 ---

+# {{< title >}}

 In the previous post we [introduced](/post/hardware/libgpiod-intro-rpi/) `libgpiod`.
-In this post we'll use the command line tools to blink and LED.
+In this post we'll use the command line tools to blink an LED.
 Finally, we'll write some C code to blink the LED using the `libgpiod` library.

+# Table of Contents

+{{< toc >}}

 ## LED Driver Circuit

 Skip this section if you already have a good circuit to drive an LED.
-Here is what I used which is a simple NPN Transistor, two resistors and the LED.
+A simple NPN Transistor is a cheap and robust LED drive that only requires two resistors.

 ![LED Drive Circuit](/assets/png/led_driver.png)